larsnotlars/Python_Simulations/README.md

         -  Three body problem with fixed nucleus with two electrons
         -  using Euler-scheme and Euler-Richardson-algorithm
   3. Traffic Simulation
-        - using Nagel-Schreckenberg model to simulate
+        - using Nagel-Schreckenberg model to simulate the traffic
         - Cellular Automata

 Over the course of the projects  the difficulty increases.